-The work always goes on, as anyone who owns a property will understand.
+The work always goes on, (open or not!) as anyone who owns a property will understand.
 We pride ourselves on making the hall somewhere that people want to be.
 We ensure that we are up to date with ever-changing charity, health and safety and financial legislation.

 We always have more that we want to do.
 Future ideas include refurbishing the bar area and ways to separate the side room so that we can have two hirers in at once to meet demand.
-We also plan to repaint the main room in the next couple of years – if we can find a space among the bookings!
-What would you like to see?
+The main room will be next up for repainting when funds permit.
+What else would you like to see?
 Let us know!